Sharan-Babu/Inco/README.md

 **Square Sandbox application ID**: sandbox-sq0idb-jDGx7GKbfZ7HdlurPag4gg

 ---
-You can run the web app on your local system by running following commands:
+You can run the web app on your local system by running the following commands:
 ~~~console
 git clone https://github.com/Sharan-Babu/Inco.git
 cd Inco